ibagit/ADS1/README.md

 ###The Methodology

 Once the major components of the application were identified, a one-week sprint was established, stories were created, tasks were assigned and scrum meetings were used to keep activities focused and moving forward.
+See our [Scrum Board](doc/IBA_7_Agile Scrum Board.pdf)

 ###The Pipeline